Unit 3 - Practice Quiz

 comparison of present, past and future tenses Easy

-A. lose
+A. will lose

 B. lost

-C. losing
+C. lose

 8 This time next week, we __ on a beach in Spain.